BleedingEffigy/EphemeralDAO/src/pages/en/web3-handbook/why-join-web3.md

 What we should be paying attention to is the application layer being developed as it will inevitably make a huge impact in the future.
 It's like when smartphones got apps, at first it was mostly just games but it introduced new ways we interacted with our phones.
-> Web3 is the app layer of blockchain and is introducing new ways we will use The Internet.
+> Web3 is the app layer of blockchain and is introducing new ways we will use the Internet.

 ## Whats the hype?